Royal Crown Cola Logo

 This brand name is closely associated with a store that opened in 1901 on West 10th Street in Columbus, Georgia.
 Two years later, it passed into the sole ownership of the Hatcher family, so it was renamed the Hatcher Grocery Store.
 At the same time, the demand for soft drinks began to increase in the country, so every grocery store tried to add them to its range.
 Claud A. Hatcher also decided to seize the moment and profit from it.
 He purchased a large quantity of Coca-Cola syrup from a local Columbus Roberts and began selling it.

-However, when he ordered the next batch, the manufacturer refused to give him a discount for the bulk purchase, even though the grocery store owner was buying a large drink volume.
+However, when he ordered the next batch, the manufacturer refused to give him a discount for the bulk purchase, even though the grocery store owner was buying a large volume of drinks.
 Then, a quarrel broke out between them, which laid the foundation for the world-famous RC Cola brand.
-The retailer-developer added to his recipe, besides the usual ingredients, a few more components that improved the product’s taste.
+The retailer-developer added a few more components to his recipe, in addition to the usual ingredients, which improved the product’s taste.
 The first version of Royal Crown Ginger Ale was released in 1905.
-The actual name of the soft drink was in 1934.
+The soft drink’s actual name was introduced in 1934.

 In addition, this company has been an innovator in several specialized areas.
-It was the first to offer a non-alcoholic drink in tin and aluminum cans, introduce Diet Coke, and abandon corn syrup using cane sugar instead.
-The brand changed hands many times, was bought and sold, merged with other companies, and changed owners, so it has a rich history of logos, of which there are six.
+It was the first to offer a non-alcoholic drink in tin and aluminum cans, introduce Diet Coke, and abandon corn syrup in favor of cane sugar.
+The brand changed hands many times, was bought and sold, merged with other companies, and changed hands, so it has a rich history of logos, with six in total.

 What is Royal Crown Cola?